rostock/geolotse/README.md

         pybabel compile -f -d translations

-## Database
+## Database structure

 The database consists of four main tables:

 *   `links` – All the links listed in the catalog view, shown as search results and/or used by situations are stored here
-*   `situations` – All the links listed in the catalog view, shown as search results and used by situations are stored here
+*   `situations` – All the situations presented in the situation view go here
-*   `sublinks` – All the links listed in the catalog view, shown as search results and used by situations are stored here
+*   `sublinks` – All the sublinks related to the links are stored here
-*   `tags` – All the tags are stored here
+*   `tags` – All the tags related to the links meet here

 The other tables are used for storing the relations between the four main tables (e.g. between links and tags).

+### Links (table `links`)

+A few details on the important attributes (i.e. fields):

+*   `parent_id` – This integer field is mandatory since some logic within the code is based on it.
+The decision which link within a `category` and/or `group` is considered as the `parent` has to be made wisely and the results differ within a categories and/or groups: play around and find out yourself or check the `examples/database_pgsql.sql` for many examples.
+Always put an existing `id` in here since the value is checked within a foreign key constraint
+*   `category` – This text field is mandatory since some logic within the code is based on it.
+The value shall be one of `api` (for API, i.e. application programming interfaces), `application` (for applications), `documentation` (for documentations, i.e. documentation websites), `download` (for downloads, i.e. download portals), `external` (for external links), `form` (for forms), `geoservice` (for geo services) or `helper` (for helpers, i.e. tools)
+*   `title` – This text field is mandatory since every link needs a title, i.e. a name – but not necessarily an unique one
+*   `link` – This text field is mandatory since this *is* the link itself
+*   `public` – The value `FALSE` in this boolean field means *“This link is not publicly available.”*, the value `TRUE` however means *“This link is publicly available.”*.
+The field is mandatory since some logic within the code is based on it
+*   `reachable` – The value `FALSE` in this boolean field means *“This link is currently not reachable.”*, the value `TRUE` however means *“This link is currently reachable.”*.
+The field is mandatory since some logic within the code is based on it
+*   `reachable_last_check` – The value of this timestamp field represents the timestamp of the last reachability check of the link.
+The field is mandatory since some logic within the code is based on it
+*   `description` – The description of the link and/or its target goes in this text field.
+The information is used in the catalog view
+*   `date` – The date the link and/or its target was last updated is stored in this date field.
+The information is used in the catalog view
+*   `authorship_organisation` – The organisation(s) of the author(s) of the link and/or its target go(es) in this text array field.
+The order has to be the same as in the `authorship_name` and `authorship_mail` fields since all these three fields are evaluated together in the code.
+The information is used in the catalog view
+*   `authorship_name` – The name(s) of the author(s) of the link and/or its target go(es) in this text array field.
+The order has to be the same as in the `authorship_organisation` and `authorship_mail` fields since all these three fields are evaluated together in the code.
+The information is used in the catalog view
+*   `authorship_mail` – The email address(es) of the author(s) of the link and/or its target go(es) in this text array field.
+The order has to be the same as in the `authorship_organisation` and `authorship_name` fields since all these three fields are evaluated together in the code.
+The information is used in the catalog view
+*   `inspire_annex_theme` – The [*INSPIRE*](http://inspire.ec.europa.eu) annex theme of the link and/or its target is stored in this text field.
+The information is used in the catalog view
+*   `logo` – If you want a link categorised as `application` and with `parent_id` equalling `id` to be equipped with a logo in the catalog view, its file name (*with* extension) has to go in this text field.
+Put the logo file itself in the `static/images` folder.
+Logo information for links with other categories than `application` is not evaluated
+*   `search` – The value `FALSE` in this boolean field means *“This link is considered as a search result and thus included in the search index.”*, the value `TRUE` however means *“This link is not considered as a search result and thus not included in the search index.”*.
+The field is mandatory since some logic within the code is based on it
+*   `search_title` – If you want a link categorised as `application` to have a different title than the value of `group` in the search result list, the title hat to go in this text field

+Always think of the *relations between links and sublinks* as well as the *relations between links and tags* if you insert, delete or update links, especially by a bot (e.g. a cronjob)!

+Both the `reachable` and `reachable_last_check` fields could be kept up-to-date by using a cronjob checking the reachability of the links.

+### Sublinks (table `sublinks`)

+A few details on the important attributes (i.e. fields):

+*   `target` – This text field is mandatory since some logic within the code is based on it.
+The value shall be one of `metadata` (for sublinks leading to metadata of links, e.g. a specific page in a metadata information system), `geoportal` (for sublinks leading to the representation of links in a geodata portal), `geoportal_mobile` (for sublinks leading to the representation of links in a mobile geodata portal) or `opendata` (for sublinks leading to the representation of links in an open data portal)
+*   `title` – This text field is mandatory since every sublink needs a title, i.e. a name – but not necessarily an unique one
+*   `link` – This text field is mandatory since this *is* the sublink itself
+*   `public` – The value `FALSE` in this boolean field means *“This sublink is not publicly available.”*, the value `TRUE` however means *“This sublink is publicly available.”*.
+The field is mandatory since some logic within the code is based on it
+*   `reachable` – The value `FALSE` in this boolean field means *“This sublink is currently not reachable.”*, the value `TRUE` however means *“This sublink is currently reachable.”*.
+The field is mandatory since some logic within the code is based on it
+*   `reachable_last_check` – The value of this timestamp field represents the timestamp of the last reachability check of the sublink.
+The field is mandatory since some logic within the code is based on it

+Always think of the *relations between links and sublinks* if you insert, delete or update sublinks, especially by a bot (e.g. a cronjob)!

+Both the `reachable` and `reachable_last_check` fields could be kept up-to-date by using a cronjob checking the reachability of the sublinks.

 ### Tags (table `tags`)

 A few details on the important attributes (i.e. fields):

-*   `title` – This text field is mandatory since the title *IS* the tag
+*   `title` – This text field is mandatory since this *is* the tag itself
-*   `auto` – The value `FALSE` in this boolean field means something like *This tag shall be kept in this table until it is deleted by the administrator.*, the value `TRUE` means something like *This tag is rather volatile and may be deleted or updated by a bot (e.g. a cronjob).*; the field is mandatory since some external logic can be built upon its value (e.g. a cronjob could visit all your geoservice links, fetch all the tags, remove all the tags where `auto` is `FALSE` and insert all the fetched tags)
+*   `auto` – The value `FALSE` in this boolean field means something like *“This tag shall be kept in this table until it is deleted by the administrator.”*, the value `TRUE` however means something like *“This tag is rather volatile and may be deleted or updated by a bot (e.g. a cronjob).”*.
+The field is mandatory since some external logic can be built upon its value (e.g. a cronjob could visit all your geo service links, automatically collect all of the related tags, remove all the tags where `auto` is `FALSE` and finally insert all the collected tags)

-Always think of the relations between links and tags if you insert, delete or update tags, especially by a bot (e.g. a cronjob)!
+Always think of the *relations between links and tags* if you insert, delete or update tags, especially by a bot (e.g. a cronjob)!